teppei12345/PublicRepository/7. Docker/README.md

 #### Create a table with Pleasanter

-Please follow the steps below to create "a record table" and check it moves to "the list screen".
+Please follow the steps below to create "Recorded table" and check it moves to "the list screen".

 ##### Steps to create a table from first login

-1. Entering the "Pleasanter login information" below, then click "Login"
+1. Entering the "Pleasanter login information" below, then click "ログイン"
-2. Enter any password in the dialog that appears and click "Change" **※Please manage this carefully as it will be your login information from now on**
+2. Enter any password in the dialog that appears and click "変更" **※Please manage this carefully as it will be your login information from now on**
 3. Click "+" at the top left of the screen
-4. Select "Recording Table" from the left side of the screen after transition, then click "Create"
+4. Select "Recorded table" from the left side of the screen after transition, then click "Create"
 5. Entering any name, then click "Create"
-6. Click on the created table and confirm that it will move to "the list screen".
+6. Click on the created table and confirm.

 **Pleasanter login information**